I. Identity and contact details of the data controller

 1. Duration of storage

-Your personal information will be stored for as long as is necessary to fulfill the purposes described in this Privacy Policy, until you revoke your consent to its storage, or as required by law.
+Your personal information will be stored for as long as necessary to fulfill the purposes described in this Privacy Policy or as required by law.

 1. Exercising your rights